LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Complex Objects**: Avoid creating arrays of complex types within your ScriptableObject directly.
 Instead turn those complex types into their own ScriptableObjects.
 This not only improves performance within Scriptable Sheets, but also gives you another layer of organization.
 Under the provided RPG sample see how the Unit ScriptableObject references the Weapon ScriptableObject.
 - **Large Arrays**: Large arrays will slow down performance.
 Consider moving larger arrays into a separate ScriptableObject and referencing that in your parent Object to improve performance.
 Under the Collections sample see how a StringCollection is created from a base ScriptableCollection.
 - **Pagination**: Leverage row pagination to improve performance when working with a large number of Objects.
 You can still copy/paste and import/save across all rows and columns by disabling the "Page Rows only" and "Visible Columns Only" settings.
-- **Show Arrays**: Disabling "Show Arrays" setting can improve performance when objects have large arrays.
+- **Show Arrays**: Disabling "Show Arrays" setting can improve performance when Objects have large arrays.
-- **Show Children**: Disabling "Show Children" setting can improve performance when objects have deeply nested fields.
+- **Show Children**: Disabling "Show Children" setting can improve performance when Objects have deeply nested fields.
 Note that "Show Children" must be enabled to show arrays.
 - **Visible Columns**: You can right-click the column header to hide/show any column.
 There are also buttons on the left side to hide/show all columns at once.
 If the visible columns counter turns yellow that means the visible columns limit has been reached, but there are more columns to be displayed.
 You can increase this under `Settings -> Workload -> Visible Column Limit`.
 - **Window Size and Virutalization**: If you have a lot of rows and columns, and hiding them is not an option.
 Then try shrinking the Window size so they aren't all rendered on every Repaint.
 The "Virtualization" setting will only render the cells in the Scroll View.